 This time, our trip didn’t involve a random hitch-hiker and an elephant trinket.
 This time it was PLANNED! *Gasp* By which I mean we’d bought coats.
 And gloves.

+We visited Zugspitze as part of our motorhome tour of Germany.
 Between Neuschwanstein Castle and here we’d had an amazing night camping under the stars on a dried out river bed in Austria, with no other soul around for miles- except for a load of wolves.
 We had a campfire and drone shots.
 It was magical.
 (More coming on that later)

 We set off from Austria bright and early the next morning, heading for the highest mountain in Germany- Zugspitze!